snowdrop/narayana-spring-boot/README.md

 By default, Narayana transaction logs are written to a `transaction-logs` directory in your application home directory (the directory in which your application jar file resides).
-You can customize the location of this directory by setting a `narayana.log-dir` or `spring.jta.log-dir` property in your application.properties file.
+You can customize the location of this directory by setting a `narayana.log-dir` property in your application.properties file.
 Properties starting with `narayana` can also be used to customize the Narayana configuration.
 See the [NarayanaProperties](narayana-spring-boot-core/src/main/java/me/snowdrop/boot/narayana/core/properties/NarayanaProperties.java)
 Javadoc for complete details.